ccquach/TheWebDeveloperBootcamp/Projects/YelpCamp/v1/readme.md

 * Add basic unstyled form

 #Style the Campgrounds Page

 * Add a better header/footer
 * Make campgrounds display in a grid

+#Style the Navbar and Form

+* Add a navbar to all templates
+* Style the new campground form